Sharayu-Khedekar/aws_steps_handy/README.md

-Handy commands and steps for quick reference
+Handy AWS steps and command for quick reference